- Home

 (iv) purchase of vehicles;

-(v) purchase of capital equipment, unless the equipment is an integral part of a broader development project, or component of the ARSAS activity, being funded by AusAID.
+(v) purchase of capital equipment and construction of buildings, unless the equipment or construction is an integral part of the broader ARSAS proposal or is an integral part of a broader development project;

 3. Activity Selection